 Storing Your Firearm

-Store sporting firearms safely—unloaded, in a locked location, and separate from ammunition.
+Firearms must be stored unloaded and in a locked location, separate from ammunition.

 - The storage area should be cool, clean, and dry.
-Storing firearms in closed gun cases or scabbards is not recommended because moisture can accumulate.
+Storing firearms in closed gun cases or scabbards isn’t recommended because moisture can accumulate.

-- Store guns horizontally or with the muzzle pointing down.
+- Store guns horizontally, or with the muzzle pointing down.
 When guns are stored upright, gravity pulls gun oil downward into the action, which forms a sticky film.
-Oil also can drain onto the stock, softening the wood and resulting in possible damage when the firearm is shot.
+Oil also can drain onto the stock, softening the wood.

 - Displaying guns in glass cabinets or wall racks is an invitation to thieves and curious children.

 - If guns are stored in an accessible area, such as a closet, put a locking device on each one.

 - Ideally, guns should be hidden from view and locked.
 Storage devices with hidden compartments are available.
 For the best protection against theft and fire damage, purchase a safe.